 - Invitations – Keep the invitations as simple as the circumstances will allow.
 What is appropriate depends on whom you are inviting.
 If you are throwing an informal party, make your own simple and whimsical paper invitations, or simply save on paper and postage and go completely paperless.
 If appropriate, consider invitations via e-mail or social media.

 If paper invitations are a must, consider alternatives such as a postcard that costs less to mail.
 At the very least, look for sales and clearances on fancier stationery.
+If you want more credit, check out our list of credit card offers.

 - Food/Drinks – Potluck is the simplest way to keep down costs.
 Let everybody chip in on the food and drink bill by bringing his or her own dish.
-You need a signup method or way to assign dishes so you don't end up with 47 bowls of guacamole and no chips.
+You need a signup method or way to assign dishes so that you don't end up with 47 bowls of guacamole and no chips.
 A signup also allows you to supply whatever is missing instead of providing backup for every contingency.

 If potluck is not appropriate for the occasion, there is no need to go overboard.
 There are plenty of online resources to help you create your own relatively inexpensive appetizers without having to pay for expensive party trays or catering services.
 Keep a relatively minimal selection of soft drinks or alcoholic beverages; do not try to fit everybody's taste.